 "You have my dream job," a woman said to me recently, "Words, flowers and books."

-I'm a radio journalist by training, a Nature Girl by temperament and a storyteller by instinct and although my working life, written down on the page looks disparate I can see now that it's all been one long apprenticeship for Verde.
+I'm a radio journalist by training, a Nature Girl by temperament and a storyteller by instinct and although my working life, written down on the page, looks unlikely I can see now that it's all been one long apprenticeship for Verde Flowers.
 I thought I was just growing flowers to sell.
 What I quickly realised is that flowers are at their most eloquent when language runs out - at wedding, funerals, christenings, memorials and when you've just had a really terrible day.

-And throughout this I've always grown flowers, mainly on my allotment, but in my small garden too so when an opportunity came up to grow them commercially, I thought "Why not?" and Verde Flowers was born.
+And throughout this I've always grown flowers, mainly on my allotment, but in my small garden too.
+But then the golden opportunity came up one May evening in 2015 to grow flowers on a grand scale for weddings and other special events, and I thought "Why not?" and Verde Flowers was born.

 It's lots of hard work, and flowers are just as temperamental as people, but yes, it's my dream job.